You will turn a traditional comfort food into an exotic and delicious meal with just a few simple tweaks.

-The types and amounts of spices and fillings suggested are totally flexible, just as long as you leave the curry in.
-Use frozen chopped spinach, kale, frozen diced zucchini, red pepper, mushroom, diced tomatoes etc… All good.
+The types and amounts of spices and fillings suggested are totally flexible, just as long as you leave the curry in, and as long as you use the amounts of garnishes in the recipe as a guide.
+You want them garnished, but you still want the light texture of a pancake.
+Use frozen chopped spinach, kale, frozen diced zucchini, red pepper, cauliflower, carrot, etc… All good.
 Only be sure you squeeze your veggies thoroughly dry, so you get perfect texture (who wants soggy pancakes?
 Nobody!)
 Frozen vegetables are a great choice, and a great time saver.

-- 1 egg (Vegan: 1 tablespoon flax meal mixed with 3 tablespoons warm water)
+- 2 eggs (Vegan: 2 tablespoons flax meal mixed with 1/3 cup warm water)

 - Salt and paper to taste

 - 6 scallions, sliced very thin

 - 1/3 cup frozen peas